jsonchin/CS170-1st-Place-Solution-to-Final-Project-NP-HARD-Algorithm/README.md

   return best_knap_so_far
 ```

 The **Shotgun** approach worked well for a while but didn't seem to be making a lot of gain for the time spent on each problem so I turned to greedy algorithms.
-I called these greedy algorithms **Search** in hindsight I have no clue why.
-There are two ways of greedily filling a knapsack.
+I called these greedy algorithms **Search** because they do a little more than just greedy.
+For each class, we add its incompatibilities to an invalid class set and then try to fill a knapsack ignoring items that have a class contianed in the invalid class set.
+The idea here was to remedy the problem of greedy algorithms.
+Greedy is great as a heuristic but falls short due to its shortsighted nature.
+For example, it gets caught up in trying to choose the "best" choice at a current time which might not be in the optimal solution.
+By iterating through each class and invalidating its incompatible classes, we effectively allow items of that class to try to be taken up the greedy algorithm without fear of a class incompatible item greedily being taken up by the algorithm first (which would prevent these items from being picked).
+There are two ways of greedily filling a knapsack once we have invalidated some classes.

 - by items
 - by classes